 - Wyoming Undetermined

 - Visit our Frequently Asked Nursing Questions webpage for more information.

-If you have further questions about licensure for Nursing, please feel free to reach out to Heidi Aldes, Interim Dean of Enrollment Management, and they will be happy to help you.
+If you have further questions about licensure for Nursing, please feel free to reach out to Heidi Aldes, Interim Dean of Enrollment Management.

 Now is the ideal time to enter the nursing profession.
 According to the Bureau of Labor Statistics, U.S. Department of Labor, employment of registered nurses is projected to grow 12 percent from 2018 to 2028, much faster than the average for all occupations.
 This fast-paced growth is due to an increase in preventative care, increasing focus on holistic and healthy lifestyles, and growing rates of chronic conditions.
 These factors, combined with an aging and longer living U.S. population, result in an increasing demand for registered nurses throughout U.S. and global communities.